 Below is a complete A to Z article on child custody in Nevada.
 This article is helpful whether going through a divorce with children, or experiencing non-married custody issues.
-The article will provide you a solid start to understanding the laws, rules and attitudes of the court towards.
-Don’t have time to read the entire article, then use the quick links to skip to a section, or schedule a consult one of our child custody lawyers.
+The article will provide you a solid start to understanding the laws, rules and attitudes of the family courts.
+Don’t have time to read the entire article, we understand.
+Then use the quick links to skip to a section, or schedule a consult one of our child custody lawyers.

 - Jurisdiction – When does a court have the right to make rulings?